 Software referred to in this article:

-One of the most confusing aspects of CD ripping is the role played by ASPI drivers, sometimes also referred to as the ASPI layer or ASPI interface.
+The truth about ASPIOne of the most confusing aspects of CD ripping is the role played by ASPI drivers, sometimes also referred to as the ASPI layer or ASPI interface.
 ASPI is an acronym for Advanced SCSI Programming Interface.
 The term SCSI stands for Small Computer Systems Interface, and refers to the hardware interface used by (usually older) fast hard disk drives.
 While very few PCs actually contain SCSI hardware, more recent versions of the ASPI interface can still be used to access IDE drives, which are by far the most common interface for CD drives.ASPI provides CD Recording and CD Ripping software with direct access to the CD hardware without having to go "through" the operating system drivers.
 The original ASPI drivers were released by Adaptec, although these days there are third-party ASPI drivers as well as hacks of Adaptec versions for particular uses.

 You can get the latest ASPI drivers with the Adaptec ASPI verification utility.